Quality Assurance Agency for Higher Education: Guidance on quality and standards

-In cooperation with the UK higher education sector, QAA maintains the UK Quality Code for Higher Education (Quality Code - see below), the subject benchmark statements for bachelor's and master's degrees, and other guidance for helping higher education providers to meet agreed UK expectations.
+In cooperation with the United Kingdom higher education sector, QAA maintains the United Kingdom Quality Code for Higher Education (Quality Code - see below), the subject benchmark statements for bachelor's and master's degrees, and other guidance for helping higher education providers to meet agreed United Kingdom expectations.
 Where appropriate, QAA also works with professional, regulatory and statutory bodies, and employers, to ensure that its guidance is fit for purpose.
 Draft guidance is published on QAA's website (via a tab on the home page), where it is accessible for public consultation before being formally published.

 The Quality Code

-The Quality Code (full name: UK Quality Code for Higher Education) sets out four expectations for standards and quality that must be met by UK higher education providers that receive any kind of public or student loan funding.
-These expectations are underpinned by core practices, which are mandatory for all UK providers, and common practices, which are mandatory in Scotland, Wales and Northern Ireland.
+The Quality Code (full name: United Kingdom Quality Code for Higher Education) sets out four expectations for standards and quality that must be met by United Kingdom higher education providers that receive any kind of public or student loan funding.
+These expectations are underpinned by core practices, which are mandatory for all United Kingdom providers, and common practices, which are mandatory in Scotland, Wales and Northern Ireland.

-The Quality Code replaced the 'Academic Infrastructure' (see below) in 2012 as the main reference point for checking on the quality of UK higher education, having been developed in close consultation with the UK higher education sector.
-In 2015 the Quality Code was extended to include the UK 'frameworks for higher education qualifications' (specifying levels for the different higher education qualifications and defining these through 'level descriptors') and the subject benchmark statements (specifying what outcomes - knowledge, understanding, skills and attributes - are expected of bachelor's and master's graduates in specific disciplines).
+The Quality Code replaced the 'Academic Infrastructure' (see below) in 2012 as the main reference point for checking on the quality of United Kingdom higher education, having been developed in close consultation with the United Kingdom higher education sector.
+In 2015 the Quality Code was extended to include the United Kingdom 'frameworks for higher education qualifications' (specifying levels for the different higher education qualifications and defining these through 'level descriptors') and the subject benchmark statements (specifying what outcomes - knowledge, understanding, skills and attributes - are expected of bachelor's and master's graduates in specific disciplines).
 The Code was revised in 2018 following the passing of the Higher Education and Research Act.
-Owned and maintained by QAA, it sets out 'fundamental principles that should apply to higher education quality across the UK'.
+Owned and maintained by QAA, it sets out 'fundamental principles that should apply to higher education quality across the United Kingdom'.